math-comp/analysis/NIX.md

 > error: unable to start build process
 > ...

-On Debian, this can be solved by the following command:
+it may be fixed by the following command (tested with Debian 9.9):

 > sudo sysctl kernel.unprivileged_userns_clone=1

-Checked with Debian 9.9.

 ## Error when executing make